JOIN MORE THAN 11,000 MEMBERS IN WASHINGTON STATE!

 - Identify the programs and activities you will use in your classroom.
 Review the Bring Your Classroom to Life viewbook for an overview of DECA's learning programs and activities.

-- Download the Be a Hero booklet, full of helpful information for new DECA advisors.
+- Download the Be a Hero Advisor Guidebook, full of helpful information for new DECA advisors.

 - Develop a chapter constitution.

 - Select a student leadership team.
 Your chapter constitution helps determine which leadership positions your chapter will select and the process for selection.
-Review a chapter officer job descriptions on page 11 of the Be a Hero booklet.
+Review leadership team job descriptions on page 17 of the Be a Hero Advisor Guidebook.

 - Create a program of work.
 Your program of work should list all of your chapter activities, including budget, people involved, and dates/deadlines.
 This guides your chapter for the year.
 Be sure to review the Washington DECA Calendar and the DECA Inc. Calendar to help guide you in your planning.